adafruit/makecode-newsletter/Copy_Newsletter_to_Blog.md

 6. Paste the HTML into a text editor with search/replace

-7. Search for cdn-daily-blog.adafruitdaily.com and replace with cdn-blog.adafruit.com
+7. Search for /assets/mmddyy and replace with https://cdn-blog.adafruit.com/uploads/20yy/mm
+    for example: replace /assets/100719 with https://cdn-blog.adafruit.com/uploads/2019/10 for October 7, 2019

 8. Copy all the resulting text